Fire and Rescue Services

 What3Words

-What3Words is a mobile phone app that can help Georgina Fire and Rescue Services get to you sooner.
-If you’re lost or need emergency assistance, use the free What3Words app to find the three words for your location, then give them to the emergency services over the phone.
-This way, emergency responders will know your exact location.
+What3Words is a free app that helps Georgina Fire and Rescue reach you faster.
+If you’re lost or need help, find your location's three words and share them with emergency services to ensure they know your exact spot.
 Before your next adventure, download the app from Google Play or Apple App Store.

 Person sitting on a park bench in front of water with a bicycle and trees with a box that sys iceberg.soup.geologist Ontario, Canada